How to change your address on your driving licence

 Find out how you can change your address on your driving licence.

-Moving can be one of the most stressful experiences of your life.
+Moving can sometimes be a stressful experience.
 From making sure everything’s packed correctly, to making sure your address is changed everywhere.
-There’s usually that one that you forget, but if it’s your car you could be looking at a fine.
+There’s usually that one that you forget, but if it’s your driving licence you could be looking at a fine.
+The same general rules apply if you don’t change your address, you can be fined up to £1,000 and you can continue to drive while you wait for your licence to come back.

 Change your address on your driving licence online